pat/thinking-sphinx/v5/installing_sphinx.md

 * [Linux](installing_sphinx/linux.html)
 * [Windows](installing_sphinx/windows.html)

-Please make sure you are using Sphinx 2.1.2 or newer.
-Sphinx 2.2.11 is highly recommended.
+Please make sure you are using Sphinx 2.2.11 or newer.

+Sphinx v3.x releases will work if you're using real-time indices, or you're using MySQL as your database.
+There are known issues with PostgreSQL and Sphinx 3.x, and at the time of writing (with Sphinx v3.3.1) they are not yet resolved.

 <h3 id="compiling">Compiling Sphinx manually</h3>

-If none of the prebuilt options are working for you, then you can always compile Sphinx yourself.
+If none of the prebuilt options are working for you, then you can always compile Sphinx yourself - but only Sphinx v2.2.11, as the v3 source is not available.
 [Download the code](http://www.sphinxsearch.com/downloads) from the Sphinx website, and then run these commands:

 {% highlight sh %}
 ./configure --with-pgsql --with-mysql